boris-behav-obs/boris-behav-obs.github.io/src/download.md

 # Download

-!!! warning "Important"
+!!! danger "**EXTREMELY IMPORTANT**"

     BORIS is distributed **WITHOUT ANY WARRANTY**.

-Remember that it is **EXTREMELY important to do regular backups of your project files** to prevent the lost of data.
-Software can be reinstalled but your data could quite possibly be lost for ever.
+    Please remember that it is extremely important to regularly back up your project files to prevent data loss.
+    While software can be reinstalled, your data might be lost forever if not properly backed up.
+    Use an external drive and/or a cloud service for your backups.
+    Include a timestamp in the file name to avoid overwriting previous backups (e.g., my_project.YYYY-MM-DD.boris).